barichd/brailleorch/borframework.md

 **********

-# Part II: General References Of Points During Development
+# Part II: General References Of Important Points

+The four sections below will be written on scratch, and only represent my own opinions.
+It is welcome if anyone feels it better to try different ways.

 <h2 id="phases">Chapter 4: Development Phases</h2>

-The sections below will be written on scratch, and only represent my own opinion.
-It's welcome if anyone feels it better to try different ways.

 Only currently working or finished phase(s) are present, and they will be constantly supplemented and improved.